Privacy Policy for Antidoteʼs Sites and Applications

 5.2.5.
 Parental Consent

 COPPA mandates obtaining parents’ verifiable consent before collecting information from their children and describes different accepted ways to do so.
 By inviting a child under the age of 16 to join your subscription, you certify that you are the child’s parent or legal guardian and consent to the collection of information described in this policy.
+By inviting a child under the age of 16 to join a school-based organizational subscription, you certify that you are acting as an agent of the child’s parent or legal guardian.
+We recommend that you retain verifiable proof of parental consent for the collection of this child’s information.

 5.2.6.
 Transfer of Your Personal Information

 In order to comply with the GDPR, we must inform you that your personal information will be transferred outside the European Union (EU) to Canada.
 The GDPR allows for the transfer of data to certain countries whose legal system affords a level of protection deemed “adequate” with regard to personal information.
 Under an adequacy decision rendered by the European Commission, Canada is one of the countries to which the transfer of personal information from the EU is authorized.
+On January 15, 2024, the European Commission reviewed this decision and confirmed that Canada continues to provide an adequate level of protection for personal data.

 5.2.7.
 Legal Requirements